mhoffrog/onedev-manual/pages/https-setup.md

 # Https Setup
 ----------

-* If you obtain certificate from a well-known issuer, and have a [reverse proxy setup](reverse-proxy-setup.md), just install the certificate into Apache or Nginx following its user guide.
+* If you obtain certificate from a well-known issuer, and have a [reverse proxy setup](reverse-proxy-setup.md), just install the certificate into the front-end web server following its user guide.
 Nothing needs to be done at OneDev side

 * If you obtain SSL certificate from well-known issuer, and do not have a [reverse proxy setup](reverse-proxy-setup.md), please follow [this guide](install-key-and-cert.md)